meh636/Group-Project-Phase-2/README.md

 - Fetches NASA's Astronomy Picture of the Day (APOD) for any selected date.
 - Displays the image along with the title and description.
+- Fully interactive React-based user interface.
-- Interactive and user-friendly interface.
+- Backend API powered by Node.js and Express.js.
-- Responsive design with Bootstrap for a sleek, modern look.
+- Responsive design with CSS and modern UI components.

 ---